asphalt-framework/asphalt/docs/userguide/deployment.rst

 #. resolve and instantiate the root component
 #. call the runner function

-Except for the ``runner`` and ``component`` options, all keys in the configuration dictionary are passed as-is to the runner function as keyword arguments.
+Except for the ``runner`` option, all keys in the configuration dictionary are passed to the runner function as keyword arguments.
 If no runner function has been defined, :func:`asphalt.core.runner.run_application` is used.

 Writing a configuration file
 ----------------------------